Smith's Wives

 Smith's Wives is a 1935 British comedy film directed by H. Manning Haynes and starring Ernie Lotinga, Beryl de Querton and Tyrell Davis.
+It was written by Con West based on the 1905 play Facing the Music by James Darnley.
+It was Lotinga's only film in which he didn't play his trademark character Jimmy Josser.

+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

+Plot

 A farcical situation occurs when a vicar and a bookmaker with the same surname are mistaken for each other.
-It was based on the play Facing the Music by James Darnley.
-It was Lotinga's only film in which he didn't play his trademark character Jimmy Josser.